Interview With A Pen Tester

 Of course, we always stop before performing attacks that cause damage or disruption to the organizations functioning.

-Exactly.
-We won’t perform a DDoS on the production environment, delete data that will cause disruptions in the service, or perform ransomware attacks on devices that don’t block file execution.
+Yes and no. We won’t perform a DDoS on the production environment, delete data that will cause disruptions in the service, or perform ransomware attacks on devices that don’t block file execution.

 From this point analyze all the information accumulated during the test, and translate it into a report for the client that embodies within it all the vulnerabilities that allowed me to successfully hack into the system.